robherring/dt-schema/README.md

 tools/dt-mk-schema
-This tool takes user provided schema file(s) plus the core schema files in this repo, removed everything not needed for validation, applies fix-ups to the schemas, and outputs a single file with the processed schema.
-This is step is done separately to speed up subsequent validate of YAML Devicetrees.
+This tool takes user provided schema file(s) plus the core schema files in this repo, removes everything not needed for validation, applies fix-ups to the schemas, and outputs a single file with the processed schema.
+This step is done separately to speed up subsequent validation of YAML Devicetrees.

 tools/dt-validate
 This tool takes user provided YAML Devicetree(s) and either a schema directory